gonun13/laravel-quick-api/README.md

 # laravel-quick-api
-Quick API for Kununu test
+Quick API for a coding challenge.

+Steps to install (requires sudo level)
 (Tested on a fresh Ubuntu 18 only with docker and docker compose)

-Steps to install (requires sudo level)

 ```
 git clone git@github.com:gonun13/laravel-quick-api.git